MarGhaf/House-Price-Prediction-with-Multivariate-Linear-Regression-Model/README.md

 ![image](Image/realtor.png)

 # Overview
 The real estate market has grown significantly in recent years, given changes in the ways people are buying, selling, and financing their houses.
 Machine learning and artificial intelligence can make revolutionary changes in the housing market.
 Machine learning algorithms can rapidly organize large quantities of data, sorting through property values, debt information, key home factors, and even consumer information.
-For instance, through a price-prediction modle, a home buyer or sellers have an opportunity to decide wisely.
+For instance, through a price-prediction model, a home buyer or sellers have an opportunity to decide wisely.

 # Business Understanding
 Realtor.com is a real estate listing website operated by the News Corp subsidiary Move, Inc. It was relaunched in 1996 as a public website displaying property listings.
 Now they want to offer valuations of houses using machine learning techniques to their customers.
 The company asked to design a model that be used to predict house sales in King County, Washington State, USA using Multiple Linear Regression (MLR).
 The dataset consisted of historic data of houses sold between May 2014 to May 2015.
 They need this model to guide real estate investors who use the platform to have a better decision on which house is more valuable to invest.